 Improve Your Site’s Description and URL for Better CTR

 While titles play a big part in boosting your CTR, there are other things you should also take care of.
-In the next section, we’ll explain ways on how you can improve the way your website looks on the web, so people click on it more often.
+Let’s take a look at a few ways on how you can improve the way your website looks on the web, so people click on it more often.

 Here’s what a bad URL looks like:

-Instead, try creating one that explains the purpose of the page so that you can improve your CTR:
+Instead, try creating one that explains the purpose of the page:

-11. Use Yoast SEO Plugin for Preview – You can also take the help of Yoast SEO plugin for WordPress to create and preview your title, description, and URL.
-The plugin shows how your website will look like on the search results.
-It also displays a bar below your SEO title and meta description to indicate you’re within the character limits.
+You can also use the help of an SEO plugin like All in One SEO to create and preview your title, description, and URL.
+The plugin shows how your website will look like in search results.
+It also displays a counter below your SEO title and meta description to indicate you’re within the character limits.

 Optimize Your Content for Featured Snippets

-With search engines like Google showing different infoboxes and featured snippets, finding space on the research results is getting tough.
+With search engines like Google showing different info boxes and featured snippets, taking up space in the results is important.

-But what if you can make your website appear in featured snippets?
-You’ll see a spike in CTR and traffic.
+If you can make your website appear in featured snippets, you’ll see a spike in CTR and traffic.
 Let’s see how you can capture these snippets to improve your CTR.

-Then see which keywords have a featured snippet in the search results.
-For instance, if you enter the keyword, best WordPress SEO plugins, Ahref will show you a preview of the top 10 results, including any snippets.
+Then you can see which keywords have a featured snippet in the search results.
+For instance, if you enter the keyword best WordPress SEO plugins, Ahrefs will show you a preview of the top 10 results, including any snippets.

 - “nosnippet” – this meta tag will specify that you don’t want any textual snippet